top of page

 For inquiries about other job opportunities please contact us at info@celp.net

-Other positions: Senior Instructor, Dive Coordinator, Garden Coordinator, Challenge Coordinator, Service Coordinator, Senior Program Coordinators
+Other positions: Senior Instructor, Dive Coordinator, Garden Coordinator, Challenge Coordinator, Service Coordinator, Assistant Program Director

 Work Week